 After you invoke the OSD, the main page appears:

 Note: A password is required to enter the OSD.
 The default password is: password.
-For security purposes, we recommend you change this to something unique.
+For security purposes, the system will prompt you to change the password.

-The OSD components are described in the table, below:
+The OSD components are described in the table below: